Add users to IDaaS

 How to add users

-You can add users to Identity as a Service using one of the following methods:
+You can add users to IDaaS using one of the following methods:

-- Import users by synchronizing your Identity as a Service account with a directory (Trigger on-demand synchronization)
+- Import users by synchronizing your IDaaS account with a directory.

 Manage individual users

-Once you add a user, you can manage the user the following for individual users from the User Details page:
+Once you add a user, you can manage the following from the User Details page:

 Topics in this section